Visit us at The Hetling Pump Room, 1 Hetling Court BA1 1SH.

 Thank you for your participation, we hope to see you again soon.
 Please continue to support us!

-Over the Easter Holidays, Bath Medical Museum will be asking Bathonians to remember the disaster of 1088 when the city was burnt to the ground, rather than focusing on 1066.
+Over the Easter Holidays, Bath Medical Museum invited Bathonians to remember the disaster of 1088 when the city was burnt to the ground, rather than focusing on 1066.
 It was during this time that two of Bath’s most influential heroes began their work.

 Events